Swale History, Family Crest & Coats of Arms

 Early History of the Swale family

-Another 202 words (14 lines of text) covering the years 166 and 1660 are included under the topic Early Swale History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Swale research.
+Another 86 words (6 lines of text) covering the years 1660, 1545, 1608, 1545, 1603, 1606 and 1608 are included under the topic Early Swale History in all our PDF Extended History products and printed products wherever possible.

 Swale Spelling Variations

-spelling variations are common among many Anglo-Norman names.
+The English language only became standardized in the last few centuries.
+For that reason, spelling variations are common among many Anglo-Norman names.
 The shape of the English language was frequently changed with the introduction of elements of Norman French, Latin, and other European languages; even the spelling of literate people's names were subsequently modified.
-Swale has been recorded under many different variations, including S Wales, Swale, Swalles, Swaile, Swailles, Swailes and many more.
+Swale has been recorded under many different variations, including SWales, Swale, Swalles, Swaile, Swailles, Swailes and many more.